cemtorun/learning_web_dev/Section 29: Databases/week29_notes.md

 The mongo console is nice but we will write most of our code to interact with db is inside of our express  code within JS.

+Mongoose is an ODM, object data mapper.
+It is a way for us to write JS inside our JS files where that JS will interact with our db.
+JS layer on top of mongodb.

 Mongoose is mongodb object modeling for node.js

 - it is package we download that lets us interact with mongodb inside of our JS files.